dhruvgairola/dhruvgairola.github.io/_posts/2018-02-26-Cryptocurrency.md

   * No loops.
   * Not turing complete.
 By design because these scripts are to be run by miners.
   * Output is either error or no error.
 If error, transaction not accepted into the block.
-* 99% of bitcoin scripts are exactly the same : simple signature check (also called pay to public key script).
+* 99% of Bitcoin scripts are exactly the same : simple signature check (also called pay to public key script).
 * Nodes have a whitelist of scripts that can be run.
 * Proof-of-burn script :
   * Write abitrary data into the blockchain by destroying a bit of your currency.
-  * Way to destroy bitcoin and gain an altcoin.
+  * Way to destroy Bitcoin and gain an altcoin.
 * Pay-to-script hash :
-  * Retailer specifies a script to send bitcoins to instead of an address.
+  * Retailer specifies a script to send Bitcoins to instead of an address.

 **Applications of Bitcoin Scripts**
 * Escrow transactions : A wants to buy from B but B wants the money first while A wants the goods first.
   * Solution is to use MULTISIG script so that money is released if 2 of 3 people sign the transaction.
 Involve another person J (judge).
 In normal exchange of money for goods, A and B can sign the transaction and everything is great.
 In dispute, J will have to decide whom to support.
 How do we trust J though?
 * Green addresses : A wants to pay B but B is offline and cannot see the blockchain at all.
   * Real world solution is that A pays a bank and bank stores the money in green addresses.
 Later, the bank sends the money to B.
-  * Mt Gox did this so people don't trust this so much anymore in the bitcoin world.
+  * Mt Gox did this so people don't trust this so much anymore in the Bitcoin world.
 * Efficient micro payments : A wants to make a lot of small payments to B for using B's service but  does not want to pay a transaction fee for each payment.
 Can we combine all micro payments to make 1 large payment?
   * Solution is to use MULTISIG.
 A sends B 1 coin at time t0.
 But B never signs it, so its not yet published as a transaction.
 By time t1>t0, A would have sent B 10 coins and decides to stop using B's service.
 B now signs the last transaction and it is published for acceptance into a block.
   * What happens if B never signs the last transaction?
 Then the coin is just sitting in escrow forever.
 Solution is to use lock time.
 Before the micropayment protocol, both A and B have to sign a transaction that refunds all of A's money back if the micropayments have not been signed by B by the lock time.